Hashish-y/Hashish-y.github.io/_pages/about.md

 I am particularly drawn to the captivating realms of Compact Objects and Gravitational Waves (GWs) studied across various spectrums like Radio and X-ray.
 As I look ahead to the pursuit of a Ph.D. in P&A, my overarching goal is to make meaningful contributions to the understanding of the universe's most enigmatic processes.

 I am an associate member of the Indian Pulsar Timing Array Consortium (InPTA), where we used pulsar timing array (PTA) experiments to detect nanoHertz Gravitational Waves.
-You can learn more about the work we do [here]("https://inpta.iitr.ac.in/")
+You can learn more about the work we do here.

-This is my personal website.

 **Credits:** This website is modified from the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.